goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/_index.md

 # Installing Harbor

-This guide describes how to install and configure Harbor by using either the online or offline installer.
-The installation processes are almost the same.
+This guide describes how to install and configure Harbor for the first time.

 If you are upgrading from a previous version of Harbor, you might need to update the configuration file and migrate your data to fit the database schema of the later version.
-For information about upgrading, see the **[Harbor Upgrade and Migration Guide](migration_guide.md)**.
+For information about upgrading, see the [Upgrading Harbor](../../administration/upgrade/_index.md).

-In addition, the Harbor community created instructions describing how to deploy Harbor on Kubernetes.
-If you want to deploy Harbor to Kubernetes, see [Harbor on Kubernetes](kubernetes_deployment.md).
+You can also use Helm to install Harbor on a Kubernetes cluster, to make it highly available.
+For information about installing Harbor with Helm on a Kubernetes cluster, see the [Harbor High Availability Guide](https://github.com/goharbor/harbor-helm/blob/master/docs/High%20Availability.md) in the https://github.com/goharbor/harbor-helm repository.

+Before you install Harbor, you can test its functionality on a demo server that the Harbor team has made available.
+For information, see [Test Harbor with the Demo Server](demo_server.md).

-The Harbor installation process involves the following stages:
+The standard Harbor installation process involves the following stages:

 1. Make sure that your target host meets the [Harbor Installation Prerequisites](installation_prereqs.md).
 1. [Configure HTTPS Access to Harbor](configure_https.md)